n0F4x/Game-Design-Assignment-3/Cards.md

 ### Snowman

 Pick a player.
-The selected player cannot move to other tiles for their next turn.
+The selected player cannot move for their next turn.

 ### Barrier